goodatlas/zeroth/README.md

 * As of 3 February 2018: 51.6 hours transcribed Korean audio for training data (22,263 utterances, 105 people, 3000 sentences)
 * License: [CC BY 4.0] (https://creativecommons.org/licenses/by/4.0/)
+* Now 51.6 hour audio and LM data is available at [OpenSLR](http://www.openslr.org/40/)
+* Audio crowdsource from MoreCoin is growing.
+70 hours of open-source audio data-base will be opened around April 2018.
+You can donate yours though the voice recording app [MoreCoin (Android)] (https://play.google.com/store/apps/details?id=com.goodatlas.morecoin).

 We offer a voice recording app [MoreCoin (Android)] (https://play.google.com/store/apps/details?id=com.goodatlas.morecoin) that you can use to participate in building our open source database of Korean training data.